AlexandruBurlacu/alexandruburlacu.github.io/_posts/2023-01-12-mlops-for-independent-research.md

 `240h x 3.15 USD/h / 17.381h = 43.5 USD`

-Based on these calculations, I paid a ~5 USD premium for a ~6x speedup.
+Based on these calculations, I paid a **~5 USD premium for a ~6x speedup**.
 Totally worth it.

 In fact, I would have paid more than 43 USD for 240h on T4.
-Because it seems the network is 1.8-2x slower on N1 instances, resulting in a long time to download the necessary dataset after each provisioning.
+Because it seems the **network is 1.8-2x slower** on N1 instances, resulting in a long time to download the necessary dataset after each provisioning.
 A few test runs of A2 and N1-standard-8 instances averaged 9m 30s and 19m, respectively, to download the CIFAR100.
 On a side note, I could have kept copies of the datasets in a GCS bucket, but I didn't.
 Maybe I thought it would cost a little too much for its worth, and I'd be annoyed by it.
 But what's done is done.
 Given that I would need to run a T4 instance for considerably longer to do the same amount of work, I'd also have to provision my infrastructure more often, leading to more times I have to wait until my CIFAR100 or STL10 datasets are downloaded.
 That would definitely result in more than 43 USD.

 So A2 is both faster **and** cheaper in my setup.
 I wish my gut feeling would always work this well.